diegpl/coderdoc/README.md

 Methotrexate blocked the DHFR enzyme, leading to an increase in homocysteine, which damaged the middle meninges because they have less connective tissue, are pulsatile, and are more susceptible to pressure variations.
 This caused an epidural hematoma that compressed areas related to the legs and silenced the CD320 and SLC19A1 genes, reducing folate and B12 entry into hematopoietic cells.

-The treatment that bypassed this problem to reverse the methylation from the epigenetic alteration was folinic acid and IM chronobe.
+The treatment that bypassed this problem to reverse the methylation from the epigenetic alteration was folinic acid, active B6 (piridoxine) and IM chronobe.
 Since citoneurin has only a 1–3 day lifespan, it could not effectively enter cells via active transport (minimal in both cases due to gene silencing), nonspecific pinocytosis (5–10% increased to 10–15%), or passive diffusion (1% increased to 5%), unlike the 5–10 day window provided by hydroxocobalamin, which does not require the silenced receptors for cellular entry.

 --- Portuguese version: